MSLNZ/msl-equipment/docs/database.rst

 **MSL-Equipment** does not require that a *single* database is used for **ALL** equipment from **ALL** MSL sections.
 However, it is vital that each equipment record can only be uniquely found in **ONE** **Equipment-Register** database.
-These databases are never to be copied from one MSL section to another *(although keeping backups are required)*.
+These databases are never to be copied from one MSL team to another *(although keeping backups are required)*.
 Rather if you are borrowing equipment from another team you simply specify the path to that teams **Equipment-Register** database in your configuration file.
 See :obj:`msl.equipment.config.Config` for more details on how to specify multiple **Equipment-Register**